What Federal Safety Regulations Apply to Passenger-Carrying Motor Carriers?

 - Inadequate inspection or maintained of vehicles (§396)

 In short, passenger-carrying commercial vehicles like buses, 15-passenger vans, and transport vehicles are regulated at least as thoroughly as their cargo-carrying counterparts.
-However, despite these safety regulations we continue to hear about private commercial bus and van accidents.
+However, despite these safety regulations we continue to hear about private commercial van or truck accidents.
 While it will be interesting to see what reason investigators identify as the cause of the Delaware bus crash, it is likely to be related to one of the safety grounds that have been identified through years of experience by FMCSA.
 If you or someone you know was injured in a bus accident contact the Philadelphia bus accident lawyers at the Reiff Law Firm today to learn who is liable for the bus accident that caused your injury.